Air Canada Flight 189: Aircraft

-The aircraft involved was a McDonnell Douglas DC-9 32 series, powered by two Pratt & Whitney JT8D engines and delivered new to Air Canada in April 1968.
+The aircraft involved was a McDonnell Douglas DC-9 32 series, with aircraft registration C-FTLV, powered by two Pratt & Whitney JT8D engines.
 At the time of the incident the aircraft had accumulated 25,476 hours of flight time.
-The aircraft was registered CF-TLV and was the 289th DC-9 built at the Long Beach assembly plant.
-The 32 series was a stretched version of the DC-9 that was 15 feet (4.6 m) longer than the original series 10.

-Crash
+Accident

 During takeoff, at 8:15 a.m., one of the McDonnell Douglas DC-9-32's tires burst and partially disintegrated, firing chunks of rubber into the landing gear mechanism.
 This set off an "unsafe gear" warning, prompting the pilot to abort the takeoff.
 The aircraft, however, was already two-thirds along the length of runway 23L and travelling at 154 kn.
 It could not stop before the end of the runway, and plunged off the edge of an embankment while still travelling at 60 kn, coming to a rest in the Etobicoke Creek ravine.
 The plane broke into three pieces, but despite its full load of fuel did not catch fire.
 The accident was visible from Highway 401, which runs alongside the south side of the airport.

 The plane was destroyed.
 Two passengers were killed.
 Both were seated at the site of the forward split in the fuselage.
 All of the other 105 passengers and crew aboard were injured.